Medieval Manuscript Reveals Surprising Discovery Of Star Wars Master Yoda & Shocking Monsters

 Filled with satyrs, sea creatures, griffins, dragons, and devils, Medieval Monsters is a cornucopia of illustrations from medieval manuscripts that are at once fascinating, grotesque, and amusing.
 This successor to the British Library's Medieval Cats and Medieval Dogs provides an accessible and informative guide to bewitching demons, blemmyae, Cyclops, and multi-headed beasts of all sorts.
 Over one hundred wondrous and terrifying images show how strange creatures sparked artists' imaginations to incredible heights, while offering fascinating insights into the medieval mind.
 Read more

-With medieval manuscripts one does find there lurks a particularly special kind of creature, lurking in the margin, religious instruction or pure diversion?
+With medieval manuscripts, one finds a particularly special creature lurking in the margin, religious instruction or pure diversion?

 Frightening, charming, sometimes alarming; monsters are Sin and Damnation, Seduction, Temptation, Allure, Delectation.
 We enter their world, they hold us in thrall let’s take a look, the Middle Ages call.